tab-info/tab-info-extension/README.md

 ### Supported properties

+Information can be embedded in the HTML of the page itself

 | Name                | Type     | Description                                   |
 | ------------------- | -------- | --------------------------------------------  |
 | `enabled`           | `string` | "true" in order to activate the extension     |